 German pharmacies, Apotheke, are where you need to go for any medical need since even something as minor as Tylenol won’t be available in a general grocery store.
 According to How To Germany:

 There are thousands of Apotheken in Germany and German law requires that an Apotheke be owned and operated by a pharmacist.
 An individual pharmacist is only allowed to own up to three locations.
 Consequently, there are not any large drugstore chains that are found throughout countries like the USA.
 In fact, a “drug store” in Germany (Drogerie) sells toiletries and other consumer items, but not medicines.

 Note that hours at pharmacies are pretty restricted.
 There’s no such thing as a twenty-four-hour chemist here.
 They typically aren’t open on Sundays, holidays, during the evenings, or even on Saturday afternoons.
-That’s why you should bring your medications with you and any OTC meds you regularly use, like painkillers or ant-acids.
+That’s why you should bring your medications with you and any OTC meds you regularly use, like pain pills or ant-acids.

 Contracts & Fine Print

 The stereotype that Germany and Germans love rules is a stereotype.
 It’s definitely not universal.
 However, Germany is the only country where a teenager has yelled at me to read contracts better at 3 am when checking into a hostel because I refused to pay a fee that actually wasn’t in my contract.
 I won that fight, but only because I knew exactly what my agreement said ahead of time.